jfisteus/eyegrade/doc/user-manual/user-manual.rst

 In addition, if your session configuration file contains the permutations done to each model
-(if you create the documents of your exams with eyegrade, it will),
+(if you create the documents of your exams with Eyegrade, it will),
 Eyegrade automatically updates the value in all the models every time you change the weight of a question in one of them.
 However, if the file does not contain the permutations, you'll need to enter the weights for all the models yourself.

-The *Compute default scores* button works as expected in this mode also.
+The *Compute default scores* button works also as expected in this mode.
 It takes into account the question weights you entered in order to compute the base scores.
 You should edit the question weights